 - Expected Annual Salary:$ 44, 600

 The University of Dayton’s College of Arts and Sciences grants a Master of Financial mathematics.
 It gives students several concentrations in business, computers, sciences, and engineering.
 Furthermore, they’ll have a solid understanding of statistical analysis and more.
-DU provides its graduates with a personalized study plan to meet their needs and career goals.
-We ranked DU No. 12 as the best school with a master’s in financial mathematics.
+University of Dayton provides its graduates with a personalized study plan to meet their needs and career goals.
+We ranked University of Dayton No. 12 as the best school with a master’s in financial mathematics.

 13.University of Texas, Dallas (UTD)